maxschr90/Schroeder-et-al.-2021--How-long-do-pandemics-last-/README.txt

-This repository contains the replication files for the paper mentioned in the title.
+This repository contains the replication files for "How do pandemics end?
+Two decades of recurrent outbreak risk following the main waves.
+Two Decades of Recurrent Outbreak Risk Following the Main Waves." by Schroeder, M., Lazarakis, S., Mancy, R., & Angelopoulos, K. (2021).

 The subfolder "Data" contains an excel file with the historical mortality data for the UK cities.
 The subfolder "Code" contains the MATLAB code used in the data analysis.